 The Talking Parts

 You encounter tons of people throughout the world who have no end of things to say.
-They all make plenty of small talk and helping them with any number of tasks that they may need help with or getting assistance from them on how to complete your quest.
+They all make plenty of small talk and you can help them with any number of tasks that they may need help with.
+You can also get guidance and assistance from them on how to complete your quest.
 By far the best dialogue in the game is between the main protagonist and Chicory.
-It’s very interesting to hear about the back and forth relationship between the two because it takes on many forms.
+It’s very interesting to hear about the back-and-forth relationship between the two because it takes on many forms.
 At times they talk like a master and an apprentice, with Chicory teaching you how to be the new wielder.
-Other times, Chicory talks to you like a friend who just wants to hang oout and be casual with.
-Other times Chicory is battling her demons and it is up to you to help her through them.
+Other times, Chicory talks to you like a friend who just wants to hang out and be casual with you.
+Other times Chicory is battling her demons and it is up to you to help her.